 Once the dough is ready for toppings, feel free to follow a specific pizza recipe, or top with your favorite items.

-I like to press my dough into a fairly thin crust, load it up with all kinds of toppings, drizzle the crust with a little olive oil, then bake at 450 degrees (F) for about 20-30 minutes until crispy.
+I like to press my dough into a thin crust, load it up with all kinds of toppings, drizzle the crust with a little olive oil, then bake at 450 degrees (F) for about 20-30 minutes until crispy.
 I may also give it a little extra olive oil once it comes out of the oven!

 Storage